germany insider facts

 When the stollen is cold, wrap it in grease proof paper first, and then in aluminium foil.

-Rita's tips
+Rita's Tips

 • Dust the drained raisins with a little flour before you add them to the dough.
 This prevents that the raisins sink to the bottom of the stollen during the baking process.